bagder/http2-explained/en/part1.md

 ## 1.1 Author

-My name is Daniel Stenberg and I work for Mozilla.
+My name is Daniel Stenberg.
 I've been working with open source and networking for over twenty years in numerous projects.
 Possibly I'm best known for being the lead developer of curl and libcurl.
 I've been involved in the IETF HTTPbis working group for several years and there I've kept up-to-date with the refreshed HTTP 1.1 work as well as being involved in the http2 standardization work.

   Email: daniel@haxx.se